opensearch-project/terraform-provider-opensearch/docs/index.md

 - `aws_profile` (String) The AWS profile for use with AWS OpenSearch Service domains
 - `aws_region` (String) The AWS region for use in signing of AWS OpenSearch requests.
 Must be specified in order to use AWS URL signing with AWS OpenSearch endpoint exposed on a custom DNS domain.
 - `aws_secret_key` (String) The secret key for use with AWS OpenSearch Service domains
-- `aws_signature_service` (String) AWS service name used in the credential scope of signed requests to opensearch.
+- `aws_signature_service` (String) AWS service name used in the credential scope of signed requests to OpenSearch.
 - `aws_token` (String) The session token for use with AWS OpenSearch Service domains
 - `cacert_file` (String) A Custom CA certificate
-- `client_cert_path` (String) A X509 certificate to connect to opensearch
+- `client_cert_path` (String) A X509 certificate to connect to OpenSearch
-- `client_key_path` (String) A X509 key to connect to opensearch
+- `client_key_path` (String) A X509 key to connect to OpenSearch
-- `healthcheck` (Boolean) Set the client healthcheck option for the opensearch client.
+- `healthcheck` (Boolean) Set the client healthcheck option for the OpenSearch client.
 Healthchecking is designed for direct access to the cluster.
 - `host_override` (String) If provided, sets the 'Host' header of requests and the 'ServerName' for certificate validation to this value.
-See the documentation on connecting to opensearch via an SSH tunnel.
+See the documentation on connecting to OpenSearch via an SSH tunnel.
 - `insecure` (Boolean) Disable SSL verification of API calls
-- `opensearch_version` (String) opensearch Version
+- `opensearch_version` (String) OpenSearch Version
-- `password` (String) Password to use to connect to opensearch using basic auth
+- `password` (String) Password to use to connect to OpenSearch using basic auth
-- `proxy` (String) Proxy URL to use for requests to opensearch.
+- `proxy` (String) Proxy URL to use for requests to OpenSearch.
-- `sign_aws_requests` (Boolean) Enable signing of AWS opensearch requests.
+- `sign_aws_requests` (Boolean) Enable signing of AWS OpenSearch requests.
 The `url` must refer to AWS ES domain (`*.<region>.es.amazonaws.com`), or `aws_region` must be specified explicitly.
-- `sniff` (Boolean) Set the node sniffing option for the opensearch client.
+- `sniff` (Boolean) Set the node sniffing option for the OpenSearch client.
 Client won't work with sniffing if nodes are not routable.
 - `token` (String) A bearer token or ApiKey for an Authorization header, e.g. Active Directory API key.
 - `token_name` (String) The type of token, usually ApiKey or Bearer
-- `username` (String) Username to use to connect to opensearch using basic auth
+- `username` (String) Username to use to connect to OpenSearch using basic auth
 - `version_ping_timeout` (Number) Version ping timeout in seconds

 ## Authentication